armanfm/oracle-terra-dourada/README.md

 - Witnet
 - or any consensus-based market data feed

-### ✔ It is not a price oracle
+✔ It is **not a price oracle**.

 Offline-first architecture is **not suitable** for:

 - real-time price feeds
 - high-frequency market updates
 - global decentralized consensus

-### ✔ Terra Dourada solves a different problem
+✔ Terra Dourada solves a **different problem**.

 It is a:

-- **logistical, field-level, context-aware oracle**
+- logistical, field-level, context-aware oracle
 - based on physical-world data captured by smartphones
-- enriched with sensors, media, GPS, local signatures, PQC integrity
+- enriched with sensors, media, GPS, and PQC integrity
 - built for offline or unreliable environments

-### ✔ Ideal for:

-- elections
-- public auditing
-- field operations (NGOs, UN, observers)
-- human rights documentation
-- environmental monitoring
-- supply chain verification
-- forensic media
-- local IoT
-- group-level peer verification

-> **Terra Dourada is a sovereign logistical oracle,
-> not a global consensus oracle.**

 ---

-# 📡 7.
+## 📡 7.
 External Data & API Oracle Capabilities

 The app can query:

-- Solana/BTC/ETH prices
+- Solana / BTC / ETH prices
-- Coingecko
+- CoinGecko
 - Binance
 - Jupiter
 - weather APIs